Joint attack detection and secure state estimation of cyber-physical systems: Numerical examples

 \section{Numerical examples}

 The effectiveness of the developed tools, based on Bayesian random-set theory, for joint attack detection and secure state estimation of cyber-physical systems has been tested on two numerical examples concerning a benchmark linear dynamical system and a standard IEEE power network case-study.
 Simulations have been carried out in the presence of both signal and extra packet injection attacks as well as uncertainty on measurement delivery.
+Results on the performance of the GM-HBF under packet substitution attack are shown in Section~\ref{sec6.2}.